How to Get Bid Tabs Fast (Without Living in PDFs): An Open Records Playbook

 Even with a good folder structure:

-• you only collect a slice of the market
+• You only collect a slice of the market

-• searching line items is still painful
+• Searching line items is still painful

-• analyzing trends is hard
+• Analyzing trends is hard

-That is why contractors either stop collecting, or stop using what they collected.
+That’s why contractors either stop collecting, or stop using what they collected.

 Where PinPoint fits